o1298098/appletv-remote/README.md

 # Apple TV Remote · Web UI

-Web client for controlling Apple TV on your LAN: device scan and pairing, D-pad and media keys, **English / Chinese UI**, and **light / dark / system** theme.
-Production builds are served by the FastAPI backend in the same process; during development, Vite proxies `/api` to a local server.
+Web client for controlling Apple TV on your LAN.
+In production the FastAPI backend serves the built SPA in the same process;

 ![UI preview](frontend/docs/preview.png)